-After completing his solo demo, he enlisted the help of artist/musician Collin McRae, initially as a session musician to add a few violin tracks over his backing orchestral emulation.
-Collin's recording sessions yielded take after take of variations of improvised lead lines.
-Using those as bricks on the foundation of his backing tracks, Sharad created and edited melodies and counter melodies together into a cohesive composition.
-In effect, Collin became the co-composer creating the pieces of the lead melodies which in turn will influence the other themes still to be composed.
+After completing my solo demo for the main theme, I enlisted the help of artist/musician Collin McRae, initially as a session musician to add a few violin tracks.
+Collin's sessions yielded take after take of variations of improvised lead lines.
+Using those lead line fragments, as bricks on the foundation of my demo, I built melodies and counter melodies together into a cohesive composition.
+In effect, Collin became the co-composer of the lead melodies which in turn influenced the remaining themes.

-Here is a behind the scenes look at the process, documented by Peter Leix at Sharad's informal home studio in Ann Arbor.
+Here is a behind the scenes look at the process, documented by Peter Leix at my home studio in Ann Arbor at the time.

 ABOUT THE FILM:

-With a story expanded from a simple meditative 40 minute short produced five years ago, the current much more complex feature is now locked at a tightly paced running time of 1 hour and 20 minutes.
-The project is completely self financed with no investors.
-It is a joint personal effort between the original producer Sebastian Mathews (based on his original story), Sharad Patel (writing and directing), Robert Murphy (DP throughout) and many subsequent volunteer actors, 2nd unit producers, and production assistants in the indie Texas filming community.
+Originally shot and screened as a short film, the project was slowly expanded to a running time of 80 minutes.
+The project is completely self financed and is a joint personal effort between the original producer & story writer, Sebastian Mathews (who produced half of the material with the intention of a short), Sharad Patel (writing, directing, and producing 50% more material to create a feature), Robert Murphy (DP throughout) and many subsequent volunteer actors, 2nd unit producers, and production assistants in the indie Texas filming community.